Your viva and submitting your final thesis

-The supervisor(s) will, in liaison with you, complete the Examination Arrangements Form.
+The supervisor(s) will, in liaison with you, complete the Examination Arrangements documentation which includes the Examination Arrangements Application and the Examiner Nomination forms (EXA and EXN respectively).
 The date of your viva (month and year) must be at least seven weeks after your thesis is submitted, and within six months of approval of the examination arrangements.

 Viva via video link

 In exceptional circumstances it may be possible for one or more of your examiners to attend the examination via video link.
 Please bear in mind that this will be considered as part of the examination arrangements and may be rejected if it is felt that it will put you at a disadvantage in your examination as a result.
 Details and guidance can be found at the UEL Graduate School/Tavistock webpage.